• Home

 • Despite this increase in thunderstorms, total annual precipitation has been declining over the past 40 years,

 • Fewer days below freezing which may result in more winter precipitation falling as rain instead of snow.
-Less snow usually means less water storage resulting in

 About Us